Nawaz Sharif: India

-Nawaz launched talks with India to liberalize their trade relationship, and gained and an agreement of Non-Discriminatory Market Access on Reciprocal Basis (NDMARB) status for the two countries on 26 March 2014.
+Nawaz launched talks with India to liberalize their trade relationship, and gained an agreement of Non-Discriminatory Market Access on Reciprocal Basis (NDMARB) status for the two countries on 26 March 2014.
 However, The Times of India reported that Pakistan's military pressured Nawaz to stop trade liberalisation with India.
-Nawaz attended the 26 May 2014 inauguration of Narendra Modi as prime minister, the first time that a prime minister from one state attended the inauguration of their counterpart.
+Nawaz attended the 26 May 2014 first oath of office ceremony of Narendra Modi as prime minister, the first time that a prime minister from one state attended the inauguration of their counterpart.
 They agreed to further cooperate on trade.

 In October 2014, 20 civilians were killed and thousands forced to flee their homes when Pakistani and Indian security forces began shelling in Kashmir, each side blaming the other for the incident.
 The following month, Nawaz blamed India for an inflexible approach towards resolving the Kashmir dispute.
 According to Barkha Dutt during the 2015 SAARC Summit, Nawaz and Modi held a secret meeting.

 On 10 December 2015, during the Heart of Asia conference, Pakistan and India announced that they were resuming dialogue on outstanding issues, ending a two-year stalemate.
 On 1 April 2015, Modi made his first visit to Pakistan in a surprise stopover in Lahore to meet Nawaz on his birthday.
 Modi and Nawaz held a brief meeting at Raiwind Palace.
 Modi also attended the wedding ceremony of Nawaz's granddaughter.

 Balochistan's Home Minister Sarfraz Bugti announced on 25 March 2016 that they had arrested an Indian naval intelligence officer working for Research and Analysis Wing (RAW).
 Kulbushan Yadav was allegedly involved in financially supporting terrorists and also confessed to his involvement in unrest in Karachi.
 The same day, India's Ministry of External Affairs stated that Yadav had had no involvement with the government since his early retirement from the Indian Navy.
 India also demanded consular access for him.
 On 29 March 2016, Sharif's government released a six-minute video of Jadhav apparently confessing to the RAW's involvement in the country.
 On 1 April, Pakistan confirmed that security agencies had arrested several suspects believed to be working for RAW.

 Relations between India and Pakistan escalated with the killing of Burhan Wani by Indian security forces on 8 July 2016.
 Anti-Indian protests started in all 10 districts of the Kashmir Valley.
 Protesters defied curfew with attacks on security forces and public properties.[20][21]
 The unrest led to a standstill in bilateral relations.
 Indian Home Minister Rajnath Singh accused Pakistan of backing unrest in Kashmir.
 Tensions reached a boiling point when militants attacked an army base in the Indian-controlled side of Kashmir and killed 18 soldiers.
 Indian army military operations head Lieutenant-General Ranbir Singh claimed that there was evidence the attackers were members of an Islamist militant group in Pakistan.